2025 Performance Program Guidelines

 If your organization does not already have an account:

-You will need to create an account request.
+You will need to submit an account request.
 Staff will assess your organization’s eligibility; only organizations that are considered eligible will receive account approval.
 Staff may reach out via email with eligibility questions.
-Please allow 3-5 business days for your account status to be determined.
+Please allow up to 5 business days for your account status to be determined.

 If your organization already has an account: